Light Cone

 The Speed Limit of Cause

-If the sun disappeared right now, we wouldn't know for eight minutes.
+f the sun disappeared right now, we wouldn't know for eight minutes.
 Why?
 Because gravity and light travel at a finite speed.
 This delay means that 'now' on Earth is disconnected from 'now' on the Sun.
 The Light Cone is the visualization of this disconnection.
-It is a cone expanding from the present moment into the future at the speed of light.
+It is a cone expanding from the present moment into the future.
 Anything inside the cone is your possible destiny.
 Anything outside it is unreachable.
-You cannot influence it, and it cannot influence you.
 It is the prison wall of causality.

 Minkowski's Insight

-In 1908, Hermann Minkowski realized that Einstein's relativity meant space and time were not separate stages, but a single fabric.
-He drew the Light Cone to map this fabric.
-'Henceforth,' he famously said, 'space by itself, and time by itself, are doomed to fade away into mere shadows, and only a kind of union of the two will preserve an independent reality.'
-The diagram shows that the past and future are not just timelines—they are volumes in 4D space.
+In 1908, Hermann Minkowski showed what Einstein had not yet seen in his own equations: that space and time are not separate stages but a single fabric.
+Minkowski had been Einstein's mathematics teacher.
+He is the one who understood what the equations actually said.
+He drew the Light Cone to map this Minkowski Space.
+'Henceforth,' he famously said, 'space by itself, and time by itself, are doomed to fade away into mere shadows.'
+The diagram proves that the past and future are not just timelines—they are volumes.

 Elsewhere

-The most haunting part of the Light Cone is the region called 'Elsewhere.'
+The most haunting part of the diagram is the region called 'Elsewhere.'
 This is the vast majority of the universe.
-It contains events happening 'now' that are too far away for light to have reached us yet.
+It contains events happening 'now' that are too far away for light to ever reach us in time to matter.
 In a very real sense, they do not exist for us.
 Causality is local.
 We live in a bubble of influence, surrounded by a silent, unreachable cosmos.
-The Light Cone defines the edge of our causal universe.
+Or so the diagram insists — until quantum physics found a loophole the light cone had not anticipated (see [008-009](artifact:008-009)).